Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ## ClientHello

-User Agents include the extension in their ClientHello to communicate which Transparency Logs they support, and whether or not they have previously observed a provisional inclusion proof from the host.
+User Agents include the extension in their ClientHello to communicate which Transparency Logs they support and whether or not they have previously observed a provisional inclusion proof from the host.

 ~~~ tls